 This piece was originally published as a three-part note on Facebook, March 21-26, 2014.
-Facebook’s “Memories” feature helpfully reminded me of the anniversary.
+Facebook’s “Memories” feature helpfully reminded me of the anniversary in 2017, prompting me to post it here.

 Where does this tale begin?
 The struggle with the Terpenoids only lasted a day, but the roots of the story go much deeper.
 I can’t tell every tale starting with the universe that came before it, though.
 It would help if you knew me, a little—that I approach cooking from sacred and social and scientific perspectives, and that for me it’s only partly about eating, and feeding others.
 It’s also about taking pleasure in technique, and honoring what has come before: the struggles of various collections of molecules to find joy in the processes of survival and creation.